Fokku/Skillset-Analysis-from-JD-Data/README.md

 - Place `archive` folder into project root directory.
 - Run data cleansing scripts if needed.

+## TO-DO

+- Hide chart controls in all charts

 ## Footnotes:

 [^1]: Fill in